KANSAS

 Kansas Comprehensive Grant

-Funded by the state of Kansas, Kansas Comprehensive Grant is available to financially needy Kansas residents who are enrolled full-time at 18 private colleges and universities in Kansas, the six state universities, and Washburn University.
+Funded by the state of Kansas, Kansas Comprehensive Grant is available to financially needy Kansas residents who are enrolled full-time at a participating college or university in the state.

-To be considered, you must complete and submit the FAFSA, listing one or more eligible colleges in the FAFSA, no later than April 1.
+To be considered, you must submit the FAFSA and list one or more eligible colleges.
+Priority is given to students who meet the April 1 priority deadline.

 Kansas Career Work-Study (KCWS)